Der Friesenwall. An unfinished last-ditch coastal defence system

 clockwise — KZ Ladelund, Friesenwall near Schobüll-Husum, KZ Aurich-Engerhafe, near KZ Neuengamme, KZ Husum-Schwesing (sanitair barrack), KZ Husum-Schwesing (kitchen barrack), and KZ Meppen-Versen

 As said, most of the Friesenwall has been eradicated after the war, and ditches and trenches have been levelled.
-Brought back to flat grassland landscape it was before.
-Only a few remains are still visible to the eye.
+Brought back to the barren flat grass landscape it was before.
+Only a few remains of this insane work are still visible to the eye in the green desert.

 Note 1 — Somehow military defence walls appeal to the imagination.
 For this go to our blog post Another Brick in the Wall.
-A love-hate relationship and be amazed how many walls already have gotten a UNESCO world heritage status.
+A love-hate relationship and be amazed how many such walls, bulwarks, and fortifications from yesteryear already have gotten a UNESCO world heritage status.

 Note 2 — Our blog post Refuge on a terp 2.0.
 Waiting to be liberated also concerns the end-game of the Second World War.